 U.S. forces declined engagement with the 40,000 troops at Truk, and after these attacks, starvation consumed many of the defenders before the eventual surrender of Japan late in 1945.

 The ruin and destruction of Truk’s great battle support fleet is near legend after coming to rest on moderately shallow lagoon floors …later gaining fame as the world’s finest dive-able shipwreck emporium.
-Great hulks of once proud ships lie in quiet array on white sandy floors varying from 30 ft down to 250 ft. depths.
-Common wreck lootings have never been permitted, with thousands of war implements and artifacts scattered throughout.
+Great hulks of once-proud ships lie in a quiet array on white sandy floors varying from 30 ft down to 250 ft. depths.
+Common wreck lootings have never been permitted, with thousands of war implements and artefacts scattered throughout.

 Truk remains without equal, its ghostly remains serving as the world's greatest wreck diving site in a wonderfully comfortable location of warm waters free of perilous currents and open seas so common to other open ocean dive sites.

 Truk’s great legacy is somewhat lost on today’s youthful divers due to very empty budget baskets of its local government failing to maintain its image and awareness of many other well-advertised world destinations.
 A most frequent cry amongst small numbers of divers visiting today is “where are all the other divers?
 How do you keep this site so secret?”
 Local administrators just believe the world should already know where the best diving is.

 Truk’s minimal marketing today comes from limited efforts of a few local dive operators placing small ads and running websites for the balance of information, besides word of mouth.

 High attractions of Micronesia today, especially at Truk are the peaceful circumstances lacking any civil unrest or other natural disasters.
 Pleasant and friendly people exhibit smiles and willingness to be your friend without hands extended for favors.